 This has a few benefits:

 Put yourself in your reader’s shoes.
 If they read your content three to five years from now, will it still be fresh and up to date?
 Does it need to be updated?
 If it does, show your audience your commitment to the subject and put forth the effort to make it fresh again.
 Oftentimes the larger context of your technical project will answer most of these questions.
+With so many technologies, platforms, and cultural shifts, it can be difficult to keep up to date.
+Make sure you schedule on your calendar specific dates and times when you think the content will need to be reviewed.
+Build your evergreen efforts into your writing workflow and business processes.

 Our writing style is unique to our own personalities and strengths.
 For example, you may use short, concise, detail-oriented writing on complex topics that require the user to follow along.
 But cutting edge research publications may require that sentences be lengthy and exacting inaccurate.
 Know what is ideal for keeping your audience’s attention and preventing them from skipping over sections.
 If you are someone more focused on getting the business and product message across, you will likely be more verbose and might use a more free-flowing style that will grab a reader’s attention and keep them reading.
 This approach is great for technical marketing copy.